openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 Partitions are created in the order they are configured.
 Primary partitions - if needed - must be first in the list.

-There are the following key / value pairs to define one disk:
+There are the following key / value pairs to define one partition
+table:

 base
    (mandatory) The base device where to create the partitions in.